ethanwater/marigold_vendomatic/README.md

 **Failure**
 - Status Code: 403 Forbidden - Insufficient quarters
-- Status Code: 404 Not Found - Invalid beverage_id
+- Status Code: 404 Not Found - Invalid beverage_id / Beverage Does not Exist
 - X-Coins: Number of coins to be accepted. || Number of coins (0/1)